Limitations and opportunities with public transit for an aging population in Central Indiana

-Assessing transit needs in outerlying Central Indiana counties
+Assessing transit needs in outlying Central Indiana counties

-Cost-effective transit solutions in less dense areas where older adults tend to reside can be difficult though, particularly because there are currently less fixed routes and more transit demand services.
+Cost-effective transit solutions in less dense areas where older adults tend to reside can be difficult though, particularly because there are currently fewer fixed routes and more transit demand services.
 Both rural/urban demand response transit services and small fixed route costs per rider in surrounding Central Indiana counties are greater on average than urban large fixed routes, such as within Marion County.
-This disparity is eliminated though when instead evaluating transit agency costs based on total expenditures per vehicle mile traveled.
+This disparity between the cost of fixed and demand response service is eliminated though when instead evaluating transit agency costs based on total expenditures per vehicle mile traveled.
 This illustrates just how much farther vehicles have to travel per rider in less densely populated areas in Indiana.

 Cross-county travel limitations in Central Indiana

 Costs per rider for agencies is high for on-demand transit services.